 Of the two dozen or so vertebrae in the cervical (neck), thoracic (middle) and lumbar (lower) spine, the only one without a centrum (or vertebral body) is the topmost – the first cervical vertebra, called the atlas (C1).
 The atlas (C1) is a ring-shaped vertebra that is located directly beneath the skull and supports the head.
 The other vertebral bodies vary in size and shape, depending on location along the spine.
 The bodies of the vertebrae at the bottom of the spine in the sacrum are fused.

 Because the centrum and the intervertebral discs between them bear much of the body’s weight, especially within the lumbar spine, they are subject to several disorders that can lead to neck or back pain.
 These disorders include:

 - Herniated disc

 - Bulging disc

-Laser Spine Institute (LSI) offers an alternative to traditional open back surgery.
-The award-winning surgeons at LSI use gentle, endoscopic techniques to perform minimally invasive, outpatient procedures that can help you rediscover a life without pain.
-Contact LSI to learn more or for a free review of your MRI or CT scan.
+Laser Spine Institute offers an alternative to traditional open back surgery.
+The surgeons at Laser Spine Institute use advanced techniques to perform minimally invasive, outpatient procedures that can help you find relief from pain.
+Contact Laser Spine Institute to learn more or for a free review of your MRI or CT scan.